See Ice and Pumpkin Carving at the Jack O’Lantern Journey at the Franklin Park Zoo (4 stars)

 The Jack O’Lantern Journey itself is only a 12-minute path, though you can take as long as you like, because the paths are wide enough that you won’t get pushed from behind.
 The evening that I went, a Sunday, attendance was low, and so I had plenty of mental space — unlike my experience at the packed Roger Williams Park Zoo’s similar pumpkin path, in Providence — to commune with nature and take in the dioramas.

 The pathway starts with a bang, with hundreds of pumpkins hanging in the trees and on the ground, lit from within with different colors.
 They play upbeat rock music and you’ll pass numerous dioramas.
-Because the sides of the path go quite deep, 20 feet or more, again unlike the Roger Williams Park Zoo, there’s plenty of room for pumpkins to be set up and spread out.
+Because the path goes through a wide grassy area, with 20 feet or more of space to both left and right — again unlike the Roger Williams Park Zoo — there’s plenty of room for pumpkins to be set up and spread out.

 You’ll see a glowing orange tiger made from pumpkins, a skeleton on a motorcycle, a dozen large dinosaurs surrounded by pumpkins with dinosaur bone and footprint carvings, zoo animals, and a castle whose windows have pumpkins with Disney characters.

-Although you’ll see hundreds of real, carved pumpkins, more than half of the displays are plastic, including the large ones.
+Although you’ll see hundreds of real, carved pumpkins, more than half of the displays are plastic, including the large ones, which are shaped as though a dozen carved pumpkins were assembled like LEGO bricks into the larger displays.
 This is odd.
-It’s okay at Halloween to simply have some giant animals and dinosaurs.
 If you look closely you’ll see that they are plastic half-pumpkins taken from molds and nailed onto wood.
+It’s okay at Halloween to simply have some giant animals and dinosaur displays.
 There’s no need to pretend that a 15-foot-tall giraffe is carved from an assembled pile of pumpkins that fit together just so!
 Just have a giraffe, perhaps with Halloween fog or glowing red eyes.

 There are pros and cons.
 The dioramas are spectacular, but the real 2,000-pound pumpkins at the Roger Williams Park Zoo were more impressive and natural-seeming.
 The Franklin Park Zoo is a curated environment with paved paths, despite the trees and out-of-sight animals.